katehret/measuring-language-complexity/README.md

         source("pathToScript/distcomp_loop.r")

-Start the loop and save your results with the `measure.complexity()` function.
+Start the distortion and compression loop and save your results with the `measure.complexity()` function.
 This function takes two arguments:
 1. The name of the directory where the data and temp folders are located.
 2. The number of repetitions you wish to apply, i.e. the number of repetitions for drawing random samples, manipulating and compressing them.
 The customary number of repetitions applied with the compression technique is N = 1000.